🇯🇵 日本語 | 🇺🇸 English

 Prints 0

-Explanation: scanf requires the address of the variable (prefixed with &).
-Without &, scanf treats the variable's value as an address and writes there, causing invalid memory access and likely a crash.
+Explanation: scanf needs the address of the variable (prefixed with &).
+Without the &, scanf treats the variable's value as if it were an address and writes there, causing invalid memory access and most likely a crash.

 Question 3 — Wrong type in scanf